canonical/sphinx-docs-starter-pack/readme.rst

 The command:

-* activates the virtual environment and start serving the documentation
+* activates the virtual environment and starts serving the documentation
 * rebuilds the documentation each time you save a file
 * sends a reload page signal to the browser when the documentation is rebuilt